-We need to inspect every tether in the network.
+COMMANDER RUTTGERS We need to inspect every tether in the network.
 That could have been catastrophic.

-Agreed.
+STEELE Agreed.
 Nothing moves until it's been tested and certified.

-Remember, this only leaves us with five spare shuttles - and we're only thirty percent through the mission.
+COMMANDER RUTTGERS Remember, this only leaves us with five spare shuttles - and we're only thirty percent through the mission.
 At this rate, the Earth's still going to plow into the leading edge of this damned thing!
-Commander Ruttgers motions to Sarah to take over the briefing.

 Sarah hesitantly approaches the hologram, studying it in more detail with every step.
 She suddenly stops and spins around, facing the crew.

-If I may...
-I've been tracking our progress and our turnaround time is vastly improving...

-(a little smile creeps onto her face)

-...and remember, the Aurora, along with several other crafts will be here in two days.
+SARAH If I may...
+I've been tracking our progress and our turnaround time is vastly improving... (a little smile creeps onto her face) ...and remember, the Aurora, along with several other crafts will be here in two days.